 To overcome the influx of unwanted calls in the service providers network, the industry has created two new standards: STIR (Secure Telephone Identity Revisited) and SHAKEN (Signature-based Handling of Asserted information using toKENs) standards.
-Together, these two standards, create the framework to ensure every SIP-signaled call has a certificate of authenticity attached to it — a kind of digital signature — that allows service providers mitigate unwanted robocalls and prevents bad actors from using Caller ID spoofing.
+Together, these two standards, create the framework to ensure every SIP-signaled call has a certificate of authenticity attached to it — a digital signature — that allows service providers verify caller ID to mitigate unwanted robocalls and prevents bad actors from using Caller ID spoofing.
 With STIR/SHAKEN, service providers can restore their end customer’s trust in validity of caller ID.

-Ribbon’s STIR/SHAKEN solution includes our award winning SBC and PSX that have been validated on their effectiveness of the caller authentication standards (“Secure Telephone Identity (STI) Test Plan” (TLT-2018-00010), and Authentication and Verification Services) developed by the Internet Engineering Task Force (IETF) and ATIS.
+Ribbon SBCs, PSX, and GSX have been validated on their compliance with the caller authentication standards (“Secure Telephone Identity (STI) Test Plan” (TLT-2018-00010), and Authentication and Verification Services) developed by the Internet Engineering Task Force (IETF) and ATIS.

-In our jointly tested STIR/SHAKEN solution, the Ribbon SBC will generate and pass an identity header/signature to the authentication server via the Ribbon PSX.
-Neustar will perform the authentication and verification services and send back verification of the signature to the PSX will receive, which in turn will pass that back to the SBC.
-The SBC has flexible handling of error conditions, e.g. “reject the call”, “continue with the call”, “continue with the call and remove Identity header” if signature verification fails.
+Both the SBC and the GSX have flexible handling of error conditions, e.g. “reject the call”, “continue with the call”, “continue with the call and remove Identity header” if signature verification fails.